Chocolate Chip Pumpkin Pie Bars

 Pumpkin Pie Bars with Evaporated Milk

-To keep these chocolate chip pumpkin pie bars extra creamy, we’re making them with evaporated milk.
+To keep these pumpkin pie bars extra creamy, we’re making them with evaporated milk.

 Why evaporated milk rather than regular milk?
 Or if we want an extra creamy texture, why not just use heavy cream?

 The answer to this, friends, can, as always, be found in my favorite subject… kitchen chemistry.

 First up, let’s talk about evaporated milk and what exactly it is.